 Smoking cessation programs

 It is hard to quit smoking if you are acting alone.
-Smokers may have a much better chance of quitting with a support program.
-Stop smoking programs...
+Smokers usually have a much better chance of quitting with a support program.
+Stop smoking prog...

 American Cancer Society website.
 Benefits of quitting smoking over time. www.cancer.org/healthy/stay-away-from-tobacco/benefits-of-quitting-smoking-over-time.html.
 Updated September 9, 2016.
 Accessed December 7, 2017.